MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-15-Environmental-Protection-Agency/subchapter-H-Clauses-Forms/part-1552-Solicitation-Provisions-Contract-Clauses/subpart-1552.2-Texts-Provisions-Clauses/section-1552.219-71.md

 ##### 1552.219-71 Procedures for Participation in the EPA Mentor-Protégé Program. #####

-Link to an amendment published at 82 FR 33022, July 19, 2017.

 As prescribed in 1519.203(b), insert the following provision:

-Procedures for Participation in the EPA Mentor-Protégé Program (JUL 2016)
+Procedures for Participation in the EPA Mentor-Protégé Program (SEP 2017)

 (a) This provision sets forth the procedures for participation in the EPA Mentor-Protégé Program (hereafter referred to as the Program).
 The purpose of the Program is to increase the participation of concerns owned and/or controlled by socially and economically disadvantaged individuals as subcontractors, suppliers, and ultimately as prime contractors; to establish a mutually beneficial relationship between these concerns and EPA's large business prime contractors (although small businesses may participate as Mentors); to develop the technical and corporate administrative expertise of these concerns, which will ultimately lead to greater success in competition for contract opportunities; to promote the economic stability of these concerns; and to aid in the achievement of goals for the use of these concerns in subcontracting activities under EPA contracts.
 If the successful offeror is accepted into the Program they shall serve as a Mentor to a Protégé firm(s), providing developmental assistance in accordance with an agreement with the Protégé firm(s).